publint/publint/site/src/pages/rules.md

 It is discouraged to use `default` exports in CJS files that are transpiled from ESM as the default export may have a different value depending on the bundler or the runtime.

-CJS files that are transpiled from ESM have a `__esModule` marker property, which are used by bundlers to determine if the file was originally written in ESM.
-However, Node.js does not treat files with `__esModule` specially, and does not allow using named exports from those files.
+CJS files that are transpiled from ESM have a `__esModule` marker property, which are used by bundlers to determine if the file was originally written in ESM and how its default export should be handled.
+However, Node.js does not treat files with `__esModule` specially and ignores it.

-To align with that behavior, many bundlers (e.g. Webpack, esbuild, Rolldown) decided to respect `__esModule` only when the importer is a `.mjs` file or a `.js` file that has a closest `package.json` with `"type": "module"`.
+To align with that behavior, many bundlers (e.g. Webpack, esbuild, Rolldown) decided to mimic Node.js and ignore `__esModule` when the importer is a `.mjs` file or a `.js` file that has a closest `package.json` with `"type": "module"`.
 However, others may not and it may also not be obvious for package authors for when this heuristic is applied.
 Hence, these cases of default exports are discouraged.

-The [esbuild documentation](https://esbuild.github.io/content-types/#default-interop) has more information of this behavior.
+See the [esbuild documentation](https://esbuild.github.io/content-types/#default-interop) for more information.